Leptoquark

-Leptoquarks (LQs) are hypothetical particles that would interact with quarks and leptons.
+Leptoquarks are hypothetical particles that would interact with quarks and leptons.
 Leptoquarks are color-triplet bosons that carry both lepton and baryon numbers.
-Their other quantum numbers, like spin, (fractional) electric charge and weak isospin vary among theories.
-Leptoquarks are encountered in various extensions of the Standard Model, such as technicolor theories, theories of quark–lepton unification (e.g., Pati–Salam model), or GUTs based on SU(5), SO(10), E6, etc. Leptoquarks are currently searched for in experiments ATLAS and CMS at the Large Hadron Collider in CERN.
+Their other quantum numbers, like spin, (fractional) electric charge and weak isospin vary among models.
+Leptoquarks are encountered in various extensions of the Standard Model, such as technicolor theories, theories of quark–lepton unification (e.g., Pati–Salam model), or Grand Unified Theories based on SU(5), SO(10), E6, etc. Leptoquarks are currently searched for in experiments ATLAS and CMS at the Large Hadron Collider in CERN.

 In March 2021, there were some reports to hint at the possible existence of leptoquarks as an unexpected difference in how bottom quarks decay to create electrons or muons.
 The measurement has been made at a statistical significance of 3.1σ, which is well below the 5σ level that is usually considered a discovery.